 David’s success is built not only on understanding the science of each case he takes on, but also understanding each client’s individual story.
 This means understanding each client’s business goals and objectives, but also understanding the communities and families that rely upon them.

-Admitted to practice in Oregon.
+Admitted to practice in Oregon and Washington.

 Stanford Law School